EGorsel/mendix-userlib-cleanup/README.md

 ## 🛠️ Advanced Usage

 ### CI/CD Integration
-Prevent "JAR Hell" from ever reaching your main branch by adding a cleanup check to your workflow:
+Prevent "JAR Hell" from ever reaching your main branch by adding a cleanup check to your workflow.
+For more information on how to integrate custom tools into your Mendix development lifecycle, see the [Mendix CI/CD Capabilities](https://docs.mendix.com/developerportal/deploy/ci-cd-capabilities/) documentation.

 ```bash
 mx--cleanuserlib --check